co1ncidence/co1ncidence.github.io/mysite/content/posts/linux-and-cli-a-101.md

 And finally, and most likely **The Most Important Thing You Will Read Here**, you have to always be willing to read documentation and official manuals when encountering a problem or struggling to learn something.
 Don't go around annoying others for help.
 Some common things to do when having issues include:
   - Reading the official manual of the program, accessed by running the "man" command for that program in the terminal
-  - Searching through the [GitHub](https://github.com) issues of the program you are struggling with to find a similar or identical problem
+  - Searching through the [GitHub](https://github.com) issues of the program you are struggling with
   - Searching through online forums like [Stack Overflow](https://stackoverflow.com/)
   - Reading Wiki pages on amazing websites like the [ArchWiki](https://wiki.archlinux.org/)
   - Searching [Reddit](https://reddit.com) for similar problems or making a post about your own

-**Following these steps will lead you to your solution far more often than not.**
+**If you follow these steps and effectively search  for solutions, you will learn far better and faster than any other way.**

 ## Second, Some Linux Basics
 In this section I will be discussing some basics Linux concept, terminology, and tip/tricks that every user should know before they dive deeper into the operating system.